pankkor/ld42_rams/README.md

 Animations and art by [Bo Ko](https://www.artstation.com/bo_ko)

 ## Objective
-Push your opponent out and be the last man standing.
+Push your opponent out and be the last ram standing.

 ### Controls
 __Player 1:__ `Arows` + `Right Shift` to __Dash__